d-morrison/IntroStatActivities/_book/12-regression.md

 Bootstrap X% confidence interval: ($(\frac{(1-X)}{2})^{th}$ percentile,$(X+(\frac{(1-X)}{2})^{th}$ percentile) of a bootstrap distribution

-Central Limit Theorem: For large sample sizes, the sampling distribution of a sample proportion (or mean) will be bell-shaped and symmetric

 t-distribution: A bell-shaped symmetric distribution, centered at 0, wider than the standard Normal distribution
-	Note: width depends on the sample size (used to calculate degrees of freedom – df for short) Larger df  Closer the t distribution is to the standard Normal distribution
+	Note: width depends on the sample size (used to calculate degrees of freedom – df for short) Larger df $\implies$ Closer the t distribution is to the standard Normal distribution

 Degrees of freedom (df): describes the variability of the t-distribution